 How do I choose which tea to drink?

-Choosing which tea to drink is challenging, almost akin to looking at a complex menu for dinner.
+Choosing which tea to drink is challenging, almost akin to looking at an elaborate menu for dinner.
 But if you boil it down to a few categories, suddenly choosing which tea to drink becomes easier.
 Maybe you’re looking for a tea with specific health benefits or a tea with caffeine (or without caffeine).

 Green tea is known for being a high source of antioxidants and for its many health benefits.
-Some common green teas include floral tasting Jasmine Tea and smoky-tasting Houjicha.
+Some traditional green teas include floral tasting Jasmine Tea and smoky-tasting Houjicha.
 Matcha is a green tea powder.

 Herbal tea is a blend of herbs and spices.
 Any tea that does not contain tea leaves from the Camellia Sinensis plant is considered an herbal tea.
 Almost all herbal teas are caffeine-free (one exception is Yerba Mate).

 Because of the abundance of herbs, a large variety of flavors can be achieved in herbal blends.
 Some common herbal teas are Chamomile, Peppermint, and Rooibos.

 Oolong tea falls somewhere in the middle of black tea and green tea.
 Oolong is oxidized more than green tea, but less than black tea.
 The tea is rolled into unique shapes, which can result in a variety of different flavors.

 Dark oolong is more oxidized and has a bold nutty flavor.
 Green oolong is lighter in character and is exceptionally smooth.

 Pu-erh tea comes from the leaves of the Camellia Sinensis plant.
 Still, it goes through a unique process of oxidation and fermentation.
 Pu-erh is aged to get a unique flavor that no other tea has.

 Pu-erh has a robust earthy flavor that lends itself well to chai and cocoa blends.
 Pu-erh is commonly used as a substitute for coffee because of its high caffeine content.